Declaring the Film and Digital Media Major

 - up to two upper-division courses offered by other departments or another institution; course substitutions must be pre-approved by the Film and Digital Media Department.

 - at least one course must focus on diversity, i.e. non-Western perspectives; races/ethnicities, genders, classes, sexualities or abilities (check the general catalog for more details).

 Students must include among these 13 courses at least one upper-division 5-credit course that focuses on diversity (i.e., non-Western perspectives; races/ethnicities, genders, classes, sexualities or abilities.
 A list of courses that can satisfy the diversity requirement can be found in the department office or online in the general catalog.

 Disciplinary Communication (DC) Requirement

-Students of every major must satisfy that major's upper-division Discipliary Communication (DC) requirement.
-Film and digital media major receive detailed information and guidance about the major's DC requirement from the department's undergraduate adviser.
-A list of courses that satisfy the DC requirement can be found in the department office or online in the general catalog.
+Students of every major must satisfy that major's upper-division Disciplinary Communication (DC) requirement.
+A list of courses that satisfy the DC requirement can be found online in the general catalog.